 Our outdoor patio section compares and contrasts all your favorite patio material options and costs.
 In this gravel patio report, we focus on one of the most popular options, a pea gravel patio.
 As well as examining the advantages and disadvantages of a pea gravel patio, you will learn the average cost to install a pea gravel and where to buy it.
 You can also compare pea gavel with similar patio materials, including crushed gravel, river rock, and mulch.

-In this article, we calculate the costs of If you’re interested in hiring professional contractors to carry out construction, RenoCompare can help match you with qualified builders in your local area.
+In this article, we calculate the costs of installing a pea grave patio.
+If you’re interested in hiring professional contractors to carry out the work, RenoCompare can help match you with qualified builders in your local area.
 After you’ve read through this post, click here for free, no-obligation quotes and quality home improvement services.

 ADVANTAGES AND DISADVANTAGES OF PEA GRAVEL FOR A PATIO

 You’re about to embark on the installation of a new patio and you’re leaning towards pea gravel, a very popular choice in countryside and rural gardens.
 Is pea gravel the right choice for your new patio?
 Let’s take a look at the advantages and disadvantages of using pea gravel for a patio and help you make a final decision.

 - Pea gravel is considerably more economical as its average cost per square foot ranges about $1.00, while other average square-foot prices are concrete ($8-$25), brick ($18-$35), flagstone ( $15-$22 ), or concrete pavers ($8-$25).

 - DIYs don’t need special skills or experience to install it, as opposed to concrete, which requires knowledge of mixing and smoothing the surface.

 - Pea gravel allows for superior drainage over solid materials like concrete, stone, and pavers, which can experience puddles and even flooding after heavy rain.